 Finding the perfect combination of tree and dead wood is not as easy as you may think.
 Mike Sullivan, a South Florida bonsai artist, created this tanuki from a small juniper and a piece of buttonwood driftwood.

 To find an actual tree like this in nature, you would have to climb mountains.

 Don't miss the ongoing efforts of one bonsai artist to perfect a wonderful juniper bonsai.
 It all started with a juniper in a nursery pot!

 Novices are often attracted to full, bushy, less stylized plants.

-In the bonsai world these trees are referred to as “mall trees”, “instant bonsai” and a few other more derogatory terms.
+In the bonsai world these trees are often referred to as “mall trees”, “instant bonsai” and a few other more derogatory terms.

 However, many of us, who study bonsai or at least enjoy it as a hobby, began with one of these "mall trees."
 Many were gifts.